eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 Objects are stored in a database.
 Viewing and editing is done through a client application, and object histories are stored in the database.

-- pros:
+**Pros:**

 - hostable:
   - if there's a database and a server, the app can be hosted somewhere and accessed over the internet
   - can use from multiple devices, from your phone etc.
 - security:
   - for teams, custom permissions and visibility rules can be implemented by the server
   - examples: notion
 - renaming:
   - objects can be given database IDs and referred to by those IDs
   - renaming can be done transparently, without breaking anything
 - free structure:
   - files in a git repo, the folder structure has to make it easy to browse, so that files can be found for editing
   - it's natural that the folder structure should be visible in the client application (how obsidian works)
   - in a database, the storage system does not have to dictate how pages are organized
   - can have any kind of organization at the application layer
 - VC is built in
   - version control does not have to involve a separate app
 - single client
   - there is one way to interact with the wiki's contents
   - don't need a text editor and a viewer as separate apps

-- cons:
+**Cons:**

 - portability:
   - plain-text markdown files are more readable than a database schema
   - sqlite is portable enough but there's extra layers of friction
     - install the sqlite client
     - figure out the database schema
     - figure out queries to get/insert the information you want
 - custom client:
   - unlike plain text files, you can't edit this with e.g Emacs
   - need a custom client software
 - cant interact with files
   - data is stuck in the database
   - extracting data into files is hard
   - importing data from files is hard
 - version control
   - needs to be reimplemented

 # Client {#client}